-For those of us caring for a child, then Home-Start UK can offer valuable support, if our child/ children are under 5 years of age.
+For those of us caring for a child, then Home-Start UK can offer valuable support, if our child/children are under five years of age.

-And if you prefer a group setting, then the virtual online cuppas from Mobilise are an opportunity to chat with other carers and build connections.
+And if we prefer a group setting, then the virtual online cuppas from Mobilise are an opportunity to chat with other carers and build connections.

 Feel secure in using a befriending service

 We don’t need to worry about the person we are matched with, all befrienders understand the challenges that carers face.
-Here’s what you can expect:
+Here’s what we can expect:

 Befrienders are all DBS-checked volunteers